arifty/ai_rag_workshop/workshops/RAG_workshop/README.md

 ### Hackaway!
 Use the RAG system with your meeting notes, ask an LLM to summarize, analyse sentiments, extract information, connect the dots...

 **Next steps:** You probably don't want everyone to get access to document that you keep in your database.
 The next steps in building a RAG is how to setup some security around it.
-You can learn more about these [here](https://www.lasso.security/blog/rag-security#top-rag-security-risks) and [here](https://www.cisco.com/site/us/en/learn/topics/artificial-intelligence/retrieval-augmented-generation-rag.html)
+You can learn more about these [here](https://www.lasso.security/blog/rag-security#top-rag-security-risks) and [here](https://www.cisco.com/site/us/en/learn/topics/artificial-intelligence/retrieval-augmented-generation-rag.html).

 ## Word Embedding
-In this exercice, we explore word embeddings and visualize multiple word embeddings in 2D.
+In this exercise, we explore word embeddings and visualize multiple word embeddings in 2D.
-This exercice is mostly meant as a handhold exercice, where you walk through the provided Jupyter Notebook, but feel free to play around with it to personalize your experience.
+This exercise is mostly meant as a handhold exercise, where you walk through the provided Jupyter Notebook, but feel free to play around with it to personalize your experience.
 When you launch the dev container, it will open a jupyter instance, you only to open the link provided.

 ![Start Jupyter Session](images/start_jupyter.png)